Jaymus3/Image-Sorter/README.md

 small issue of some sort, just make an issue for it and I'll get right to it.
 If you decide you'd rather fix it up, feel free to fork the repo, although in its current state it will look weird on systems other than a Mac.
 1. Start with setting up an SQL database.
-I used the integrated one in OS X and installed [phpmyadmin][phpmy] to manage the database easily,but you can just use SQL commands if you prefer.
+I used the integrated one in OS X and installed [phpmyadmin][phpmy] to manage the database easily, but you can just use SQL commands if you prefer.

 2. Create a new database with the name ``` car_parts ```